How Did We Get Here?

 by my experiences, and shared them with many friends, family and loved ones.

 I continued teaching dance, performing, and working full-time.
 Simultaneously, I searched for and became involved in volunteer opportunities in multiple capacities.
-I sought the level of fulfillment that came from helping others on the frontlines of areas effected by crisis and disaster, and found some of that fulfillment in my passion for movement.
+I sought the level of fulfillment that came from helping others on the frontlines of areas impacted by crisis and disaster, and found some of that fulfillment in my passion for movement.

 I moved to London in 2018 to pursue graduate studies, giving up volunteer work and humanitarian passion to focus on schoolwork.